Conclusio/matlab-epsclean/README.md

 # Fixing Matlab Vector Graphics Output
-Clean/Repair .eps PostScript vector graphic files created by Matlab R2016b.
+Clean/Repair .eps PostScript vector graphic files created by Matlab R2016b (and Matlab R2017a.
+Not working with R2017b and later versions)
 * Paths are grouped together according to their properties
 * White line artifacts are fixed
 * Broken up polylines are connected back together if they share the same properties (good for post-processing in Illustrator/Inkscape/etc.)